 Interactive Displays in Engineering

 What was truly fascinating for Guy Martin as he explored the tank, was being able to get into the detail, see up close in the areas that he was most interested in and be involved in a more immersive experience.
 It’s not dissimilar from the benefits of an interactive display.
-These touch-screen displays have long been popular as an audio visual technology in engineering for that exact reason.
+These touch-screen interactive displays have long been popular as an audio visual technology in engineering for that exact reason.

 Using intuitive hand gestures, it’s easy to zoom into the detail of a model or drawing, pan around to different parts of the image and even make or erase notes on the screen.
 Many businesses have adopted these interactive touch-screens to eliminate paper wastage and provide a more accurate and efficient way of analysing and making changes to plans.
 Not only this, interactive displays can be viewed by colleagues anywhere in the world from a personal device, so it’s easy to collaborate and make changes with colleagues without the expense and time of business travel.